Obesity

 It’s important not to restrict your child’s diet too much because low-fat diets can harm his or her growth.
 Your child’s doctor will prescribe a diet that is well-balanced and appropriate for your child’s daily needs and growth.
 Physical activity is also a key component to managing your child’s weight.
 Get more weight management tips for families and use this form to log your child’s daily diet.

-If your child is still unable to lose weight and has significant health concerns as a result, your child’s doctor may recommend bariatric (weight loss) surgery, which reduces the amount of food your child can comfortably eat.
-However, surgery is a last resort and is not a good fit for everyone.
-Children must have reached puberty and grown to their final height to qualify.
+If your child is still unable to lose wight and has significant health concerns as a result, your child’s health care provider my recommend medication or bariatric (weight loss) surgery , which reduces the amount of food for you child can comfortable eat.
+However, surgery is a last resort and not a food fit for everyone.
+Medication is indicated and FDA approved in children 12 years and older but insurance may have limitations regarding the coverage.

 What happens after treatment?